TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 Internally, the big change is the addition of the `useSyncExternalStore` hook, passing through the corresponding methods from the data interface object.
 This created two learning moments.

 Initially, I passed `data.subscribe, data.getSnapshot, data.getServerSnapshot` to `useSyncExternalStore`.
 No errors in VS Code.
 No build or lint errors.
-Just a failure at runtime.
+Just a failure at runtime when one of the methods uses a member variable.

 What actually happens is that the methods get passed through but without `data` bound to `this`.
 You need to use the `bind` utility to make it work as you might expect.